 - Application form, including application and exam fee of $400 plus GST.

-- Recent notarized photograph certifying proof of identity and current legal name.
+- Recent notarized photograph certifying proof of identity and current legal name, or affidavit with a recent photograph and photo ID at the MAO office.

 - if an international applicant was able to proceed directly from the IGOE Exam to the OEBC Exam & OSCE, successful IGOEE results from Touchstone Institute.

-- Original transcripts with respect to any degree program the applicant intends to include with his/her signature as an Optometrist (e.g. BSc).
+- Original transcripts with respect to any degree program the applicant intends to include with their signature as an Optometrist (e.g. BSc).

-- Evidence of good standing in every other jurisdiction in which the applicant is or has been registered during the previous seven years.
+- Evidence of good standing from every other jurisdiction in which the applicant is or has been registered during the previous seven years.

 - OEBC Exam & OSCE (national optometry exam) results.